ngdangkietswe/ngdangkietswe/README.md

-_**A brand for a company is like a reputation for a person.
-You earn reputation by trying to do hard things well.**_
+_**The world cares very little about what a man or woman knows; it is what a man or woman is able to do that counts.**_

-Jeff Bezos
+Booker T. Washington